-The Company holds 250,000 shares of Slang, which represents less than 1% of the issued and outstanding shares of SLANG Worldwide ("Slang") as at March 31, 2019, and which were acquired at an aggregate price of \$367,081.
-The Company also holds warrants of Slang which were acquired for an aggregate price of \$32,669.
-The Company sold 389,600 of the shares of Slang it held prior to March 31, 2019.
-The Company's investment in Slang is non-material and represents 1.65% of the Company's total investment portfolio as at March 31, 2019.
-It is believed that Slang currently has real estate in the State of Colorado which is leased to a cultivator and has entered into letters of intents with third parties to acquire and develop cannabis brands.
+The Company holds 390,800 shares of Slang, which represents less than 1% of the issued and outstanding shares of Slang as at June 30, 2019, and which were acquired at an aggregate price of \$596,219.
+The Company sold 568,600 of the shares of Slang it held prior to June 30, 2019.
+The Company's investment in Slang is non-material and represents 1.7% of the Company's total investment portfolio as at June 30, 2019.
+It is believed that Slang is a cannabis consumer packaged goods company with a portfolio of brands distributed across stores in Arizona, California, Colorado, Florida, Oklahoma, Oregon, Maine, Massachusetts, Michigan, Nevada, New Mexico and Vermont.
+Slang is listed on the CSE.

-The net realized gain on the disposal of the Tidal shares in the year ended March 31, 2019 was \$600,565.
-The net changes in unrealized gains on the Company's investment in Slang as at March 31, 2019 was \$158,902 (unrealized gain of \$171,519 on the shares, unrealized loss of \$12,617 relating to the warrants).
+The net realized gain on the disposal of the Slang shares in the six months ended June 30, 2019 was \$716,783.
+The net changes in unrealized gains on the Company's investment in Slang as at June 30, 2019 was \$64,233.

 Tidal Royalty Corp.
-(Massachusetts, California and Nevada)
+(Oregon, Massachusetts, California and Nevada)

-The Company holds 2,232,000 shares of Tidal, which represents less than 1% of the issued and outstanding shares of Tidal as at March 31, 2019.
+The Company holds 2,232,000 shares of Tidal, which represents less than 1% of the issued and outstanding shares of Tidal as at June 30, 2019.
 The Company acquired 2,500,000 shares and 1,000,000 warrants at an aggregate price of under \$545,000.
-The Company sold 250,000 of the shares of Tidal it held during the three months ended March 31, 2019.
-The Company's investment in Tidal is non-material and represents 2.68% of the Company's total investment portfolio as at March 31, 2019.
-Tidal is a CSE-listed royalty company.
-It is believed that Tidal has strategic investments in the U.S. legal cannabis industry in the States of Oregon, Massachusetts, California and Nevada.
+The Company sold 250,000 of the shares of Tidal it held during the three months ended June 30, 2019.
+The Company's investment in Tidal is non-material and represents 2.7% of the Company's total investment portfolio as at June 30, 2019.
+Tidal is listed on the CSE.
+It is believed that Tidal is an investment company with a focus on the legal cannabis industry in the United States, with investments in the States of Oregon, Massachusetts, California and Nevada.
 Tidal has publicly disclosed that it has entered into a business combination agreement to acquire all the outstanding shares of MichiCann Medical Inc. (d/b/a Red White & Bloom) which, when completed, will constitute a "fundamental change" of Tidal as defined in CSE policies.

-The net realized gain on the disposal of the Tidal shares in the three months ended March 31, 2019 was \$13,085.
-The net changes in unrealized gains on the Company's investment in Tidal as at March 31, 2019 was \$576,089 (unrealized loss of \$390,020 on the shares, unrealized gain of \$186,069 relating to the warrants).
+The net realized gain on the disposal of the Tidal shares in the six months ended June 30, 2019 was \$13,085.
+The net changes in unrealized gains on the Company's investment in Tidal as at June 30, 2019 was \$583,469 (unrealized loss of \$307,686 on the shares, unrealized gain of \$275,783 relating to the warrants).

-Ignite International Brands, Ltd. (Nevada)
+Ignite International Brands, Ltd. (California and Nevada)